vignes-12/senior-design-project-28-wafer-defect-detection/README.md

 and sorting them from biggest to largest, and getting the smallest and largest defect size.
 I will present the pros and cons of both methods in three cases of defect images below.

+The third script, stitch_images.py, is designed to stitch any two user-provided images together horizontally.
+It is just a simplistic version to test whether it works before moving on to stitch multiple images together both horizontally and vertically.
+In the dataset folder, all unprocessed stitched images can be found in the "defective-stitched" directory.
+Likewise, all processed stitched images can be found in the "processed-stitched" directory.

 The last script, cnn.py, is currently in work-in-progress.
 It aims to classify wafer defects based on a neural network called a Convolutional Neural Network.
 However, since this is one of the last priorities of the project, this is not currently in active development; rather, it will be worked on once we are able to generate all relevant statistics